About the Integrity Helpline

 Are these follow-ups on reports as secure as the first one?

-All EthicsPoint correspondences are held in the same strict confidence as the initial report, continuing under the umbrella of anonymity.
+All EthicsPoint correspondence is held in the same strict confidence as the initial report, continuing under the umbrella of anonymity.

 Can I still file a report if I don’t have access to the Internet?

 You can file an EthicsPoint report from any computer that can access the Internet.
-You can file from home.
-Many public locations, including the public library, have Internet computers.
-If you don’t have access to or are uncomfortable using a computer, you can call the EthicsPoint toll-free hotline, which is available 24 hours a day, 365 days a year.
+If you don’t have access to or prefer not to report online, you can call the EthicsPoint toll-free hotline, which is available 24 hours a day, 365 days a year.

 What if I remember something important about the incident after I have submitted a report through the Integrity Helpline?
 How can I provide that information?